Frequently Asked Questions

 JJ Babbitt used to be a legendary maker of mouthpieces, but now it seems like you’re nothing like what you were.
 The quality control has been poor for years.
 Why is that?

-Today, JJ Babbitt is operating under a renewed purpose.
-Our focus is not just on producing mouthpieces but on setting a new standard—one worthy of the Meyer, Otto Link, and Hite names.
 Each piece now undergoes hands-on quality control at every stage, driven by the same dedication that built our reputation.
 Tolerances are tighter, dimensional standards are higher, and the entire process is held to new levels of rigor.
+While handcrafted pieces will always have slight variations—that’s the nature of artisan work—these variations should enhance, not hinder, the player’s experience.

 We honor the trust musicians place in us with every mouthpiece, knowing each piece carries a heritage of excellence.
 JJ Babbitt is proud of what we’re crafting today, and we believe musicians will feel the difference.
 We invite you to experience the renewed JJ Babbitt—a brand committed to its best self once again.